juliantom/Pangenomes_of_the_Human_Oral_Microbiome/README.md

 *For those who want the full experience — you know who you are* 😉<br>

 This repository includes:
-- Two Snakemake workflows implementing the pangenome construction pipeline
 - Full analysis code used to generate the distributed pangenomes
+- Two Snakemake workflows to process genomes and construct pangenomes
+- Additional scripts to execute in detachment mode

-For users who wish to reproduce analyses or construct pangenomes for additional taxa, see:
+For users who wish to reproduce analyses or construct pangenomes for their own taxa, see:
 - [`WORKFLOWS.md`](workflow/WORKFLOWS.md) — overview of the Snakemake pipelines
 - [`CODE_OVERVIEW.md`](workflow/CODE_OVERVIEW.md) — description of scripts and analysis logic